khanhdang/mkdocs-site/docs/joinus.md

 # Joining Our Group

 !!! note "Welcome"
-    We are excited that you are considering joining our lab!
+    We are excited that you are considering joining our group!
 Below is a step-by-step guide to the application process, including information about key scholarship opportunities such as the MEXT Scholarship and the Rotary Scholarship.

 ## Step 1: Initial Inquiry
 ### Research Interest
-- Review our lab’s [research areas and ongoing projects on our website](research.md).
+- Review the Principal Investigator’s (PI) [research areas and ongoing projects on our website](research.md).
 Check out our [publication](pub.md) and [patent](patent.md) as well.
 Ensure that your interests align with our work.
+- Check the [laboratory website](https://web-ext.u-aizu.ac.jp/misc/neuro-eng/) to learn more about broader research directions.
 - Check out "[how we work](howwework.md)" to learn about how we work in our "family" a.k.a laboratory.
 - Check out "[what you learn](whaatyoulearn.md)" to learn about what you can learn in our "family" a.k.a laboratory.

-### Contact the Lab
+### Contact the PI
 Email the Principal Investigator (PI) with the following:

 - Your CV